Independent Voters of Illinois-Independent Precinct Organization

 The Independent Voters of Illinois-Independent Precinct Organization (IVI-IPO) is an independent, not-for-profit, Illinois political organization.
-Often referred to by its acronym, IVI-IPO, has roots dating to 1944, when the Independent Voters of Illinois was founded.
-In 1979 the IVI merged with the Independent Precinct Organization- IPO was founded by Dick Simpson a few years earlier and had worked to elect him Alderman of the 44th Ward as well as other independent candidates.
-IPO was founded to support the best candidate for a political position regardless of party affiliation and to effect political and community change through grass roots organizing.
-Both organizations were and are nonpartisan.
-IVI states that it is "dedicated to good government activism and an idealistic vision of open, honest government in Illinois through pragmatic means that confront cynicism and corruption with equal force."
+IVI-IPO states that it is "dedicated to good government activism and an idealistic vision of open, honest government in Illinois through pragmatic means that confront cynicism and corruption with equal force."
 The organization is organized into geographical "chapters" and, while technically a statewide organization, is concentrated in the Chicago area.

 IVI-IPO works on voter registration drives, provides voter information, and supports endorsed candidates.
 It endorses through a detailed questionnaire to candidates for office, followed by endorsement session vote of the "chapter," followed in some cases, such as larger offices, by a vote of the board of directors.
 The organization then typically prints and widely distributes, through newsprint flyers and often print media advertisement, a list of its endorsements, with explanations for voters.
 As the name indicates, the organization at one time attempted to build a precinct organization that was independent of the political parties.
 By and large, the organization no longer conducts precinct work.
 The organization also acts as a lobbyist, primarily in the Illinois state legislature, on behalf of governmental reform issues.
 Its adopted positions are generally liberal, and in recent years the organization, more often than not, endorses Democrats.
 It also endorses in primary races.